 English name: Yellow-spotted Keelback (aka “Common Keelback”)

-Description: Up to 120cm long.
-Body is roughly cylindrical and of average girth.
+Description: Up to 1m long.
+Body of average girth.
 Eyes are large.
-Has an olive-brown background coloration with various black streaks and blotches and a row of small yellow or white dots down each side.
-Two black streaks come down and back from the eye.
+Olive-brown to gray with various black streaks and blotches that sometimes form a checkered pattern on the sides.
+Many specimens have rows of yellow, orange, or white dots or streaks.
+The conspicuous head has two black streaks come down and back from the eye to the lip, and a black line comes off the corner of the lip to join at the back of the neck and form a “V” or “Y”.
 Juveniles have a characteristic yellow mark on their neck that fades with age.

 Red-necked Keelback is more colorful and has a characteristic red neck.
 Juvenile Red-necked Keelbacks, which may not have developed the red neck yet, have a large black marking on the back of their neck that juvenile Yellow-spotted Keelbacks do not have.

 Oriental Rat Snake lacks black markings on the front half of its body.

 Range: Southeast Myanmar and south China through southeast Asia east to Taiwan and south to Singapore.

 Habitat: In or near marshes, ponds, or rice patties, sometimes in the middle of urban areas.

 Place in the ecosystem: The Yellow-spotted Keelback eats fish, frogs, and rodents, helping to control mouse and rat populations in the city.
 The juveniles are eaten by larger snakes and birds.

 Danger to humans: Will bite aggressively when provoked and can draw blood, but is not dangerous to humans.
 Though it has no venom glands, some people report itching and slight swelling after a bite.

 Conservation status and threats: No known conservation threats.